ECB's Asmussen says no plan to review Greek bailout before spring 2014

 Asked to comment on the German finance minister's statement that Greece would need a new bailout package, Asmussen said the issue was not discussed at talks with Greek Finance Minister Yannis Stournaras during his visit to Athens.

-"We have not discussed this, we have focused on making the current programme a success, more growth and jobs," he said.
+"We have not discussed this, we have focused on making the current program a success, more growth and jobs," he said.

 He declined to be drawn into discussion of a third package, saying he had nothing to add to a Eurogroup decision in November last year that pledged additional assistance to Greece until it regained access to financial markets, as long as it implemented its bailout and generated a primary surplus.